Luxury Homes For Sale

 The Austin area abounds with lakes, creeks, greenbelts, and parks.
 “When I came to Texas, I expected cowboys and dust bowls,” joked Holden.
 “I was enamored.
 I didn’t expect so much green!
 Austin’s an oasis.”

 Zilker Park, with its playground, miniature train, dog park, and greenspace, is well known to lovers of the annual kite festival and the world-famous Austin City Limits festival.
-It is also home to Austin Botanical Gardens, Umlauf Sculpture Garden, the Austin Nature and Science Center, and Barton Springs Pool: a 1,000 feet-long, spring fed lap pool that stays open all year, and boasts a constant 68-degree temperature.
+It is also home to Austin Botanical Gardens, Umlauf Sculpture Garden, the Austin Nature and Science Center, and Barton Springs Pool: a 1,000 foot-long, spring fed lap pool that stays open all year and boasts a constant 68-degree temperature.
 Zilker Park also offers access to the 10+ miles of gravel jogging trails encircling Lady Bird Lake.

 For camping, hiking, boating, and picnicking, Austinites head to Emma Long Metropolitan Park.
 One of the largest parks in Austin, it features facilities for RV camping and tents, 12 miles of hike and bike trails, picnic tables, BBQ pits, fishing piers, swimming areas, volleyball courts, a splash pad, a basketball court, bathroom facilities, and more.